VITO-UHassselt-SPOC-correction/OLINK-Target-96-cohort-bridging/README.md

 6. Now running the bridging_run.R file in any R environemnt will apply the cohort bridging procedure on you data to make it comparable.
+In the ".data/output" directory the complete bridged dataset will be saved as well as a file called 'intervals.csv' that computes an upper and lower interval bound for each protein based on your data, indicating the variation present in your cohort for that specific protein.